bitovi/academy/src/angular/16-order-service/order-service.md

 4. Once complete, `orderComplete` should be set to `true` and set back to `false` when `startNewOrder()` is called.
 5. We will save the completed order in `completedOrder`.

+> A FormGroup's `value` property is wrapped in `Partial` type because controls are removed from the form's value when disabled.
+For our case, we don't need to disable controls.
+We can use a FormGroup's `getRawValue()` method to access its value with the full type.

 ## P3: Setup